 The splendid scenery of Trang An – Tam Coc – Bich Dong Scenic Landscape would please the toughest natural-oriented travelers.
 The complicated system of magnificent caves, clear azure lakes, and mighty mountains would keep making you surprised every place you go by.
 The most popular way to explore the primitive beauty of the landscape here is by boat.
 Floating on the translucent rivers, you can see the miraculous limestone caves with various myths behind them.

 Surrounded by might mountains, verdant forests, and splendid rivers, Trang An would make you feel immersed in nature

-For those who are interested in learning about the local culture and history, the Hoa Lu Ancient Citadel, together with numerous temples and Pagoda Complex are what you should look for in Trang An.
-While Hoa Lu is the very first capital of Vietnamese feudal dynasties, the Pagoda Complex with the most significant representative Bai Dinh Pagoda reflects a part of Vietnamese culture which is strongly influenced by Buddhism.
+For those who are interested in learning about the local culture and history, the Hoa Lu Ancient Citadel, together with numerous temples and the Pagoda Complex, are what you should look for in Trang An.
+While Hoa Lu is the very first capital of Vietnamese feudal dynasties, the Pagoda Complex with the most significant representative Bai Dinh Pagoda reflects a part of Vietnamese culture that Buddhism strongly influences.

 When in Trang An – Ninh Binh, don’t miss out Com Chay – a specialty originated from a moving love story.